wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-linux-nodejs-running-cassandra.md

 Set-AzureVNetGatewayKey -VNetName hk-vnet-west-us -LocalNetworkSiteName hk-lnet-map-to-east-us -SharedKey D9E76BKK

 ###Step 6: Establish the VNET-to-VNET connection
-From the Azure service management portal, use the “DASHBOARD” menu of both the virtual networks to establish gateway-to-gateway connection.
+From the Azure Management Portal, use the “DASHBOARD” menu of both the virtual networks to establish gateway-to-gateway connection.
 Use the “CONNECT” menu items in the bottom toolbar.
 After a few minutes the dashboard should display the connection details graphically.

 ###Step 7: Create the virtual machines in region #2
 Create the Ubuntu image as described in region #1 deployment by following the same steps or copy the image VHD file to the Azure storage account located in region #2 and create the image.
 Use this image and create the following list of virtual machines into a new cloud service hk-c-svc-east-us: